poucotm/Log-Highlight/README.md

 #### Go To Position

 By double-click, you can go to positions of links like `"../../abc.cpp", 32` or `./abc.v line 234` in a log.
 For relative path, it may automatically search a base directory near the log file

-#### Summary Output Panel

-By default, it summarizes error/warning list in a new output panel at the bottom of window.
-It is useful to debug without monitoring the log file directly.
-But do not close the log file, it is needed to get the event. (default keymap - toggle : alt+f12, hide : ESC)

 #### More Flexible Style Syntax